strapdata/elassandra/doc/source/install_rpm.rst

 Switch to elassandra administrator user
 ----------------------------------------

-.. note:: Elassandra administrator user has been change to cassandra to be compliant with cassandra tools
+.. note:: Elassandra administrator user has been changed to cassandra to be compliant with cassandra tools

 .. code:: bash